-There will be at least 1 short quiz each week.
-These are done online and due by the end of the week (Sunday at 11:59 pm).
+There will be at least 2 short quizzes each week.
+These are located in the weekly modules and due by the end of the week (Sunday at 11:59 pm).
 They will be timed (about 3 minutes per question) and cover the assigned readings and lecture notes for the assigned week.
 These quizzes are open book, but the quizzes are timed.
 Therefore, be mindful of the time when you begin the quiz.
 Each student is allowed two attempts.
 The highest score will be entered into the grade book.